frutik/awesome-search/README.md

 # Awesome-search

-I've been building search applications for almost 10 years.
+I've been building search applications for almost ten years.
 Below you can find a list of (some) publications, conferences and books that inspire me.
 Grouped by topic.

 ### Topics
 - [General, fun, philosophy](#general-fun-philosophy)